Anrock/fancon/README.md

   Pressed: bit
   Mask interrupt: bit
   Char: 7 bit

-## Add offset argument to memory instructions
-Ex: save r2 40000 65000
-Will allow to address more than 64k of memory
-Or
-loadl/loadh/savel/saveh separate instruction.
-Basically load/save with fixed offset of 0 for low and FFFF for high.
-Much simpler than arbitrary offset

 ## Add `data` and/or `var` commands to assembler
 `.var var-name var-size` - Reserve `var-size` somewhere in binary and then resolve `var-name` references with its address